 The research initiatives into the history of slavery at UVA and in Charlottesville have been conducted through a variety of historical sources, drawing not just on institutionally- and state-held archival documents, but on the stories of Black freedom striving passed down generationally by Black citizens of Charlottesville.
 One of the major outcomes of utilizing local histories supplemented by archival documents is the Memorial to Enslaved Laborers, an addition to UVA’s commemorative landscape which will serve as a salient reminder that UVA’s historical legacy is tied to lives of Black people who built the campus.
 Although the Memorial to Enslaved Laborers will be the major visible achievement of PCSU, UVA will “continue to expand their current efforts and interpretations of early life at UVA.”
 Thus, PCSU is continuing to work with community members in Charlottesville on the demanding task of refiguring UVA’s campus landscape.24

 The work of PCSU did not involve historical research of events post-Emancipation, which it recognized as a shortcoming of its mandate and its work.
 The Community Relations Task Force suggested to the leadership of PCSU that the work of the commission be continued past its five-year end-point in 2018 in the form of another commission—the President’s Commission on the University in the Age of Segregation (PCUAS)—in effect extending the work of PCSU past its falsely static 1865 deadline.25 A majority of PCSU’s recommendations for future efforts involved “further meaningful connections and dialogue between the University and its many stakeholders, especially those who have felt disenfranchised, distrustful, and invisible…the process that must begin is one that involves some sort of reconciliation or repair.”26 PCUAS will continue to move UVA towards actions which might better constitute it primarily as a truth commission, rather than as an historical commission.
 The efforts that UVA has undertaken to move the institution towards reparative justice actions and outcomes confirm PCSU/PCUAS as the best existing model for a potential truth commission for the University of North Carolina.
-Although the PCSU initiatives explained above are not a holistic report on their programs or their successes and deficiencies, it does provide an index of practices for the University of North Carolina to consider.
+Although the PCSU initiatives explained above are not a holistic report on their programs or their successes and deficiencies, they do provide an index of practices for the University of North Carolina to consider.

-The first of these practices involves learning from the failings of previous institutional efforts to acknowledge involvement with enslavement (e.g. Unsung Founders Memorial and Chancellor Folt’s apology for enslavement).
+The first of these practices involves learning from the failings of previous institutional efforts to acknowledge involvement with enslavement (e.g., Unsung Founders Memorial and Chancellor Folt’s apology for enslavement).
 Second, to foster connections with local Black communities and other historically injured groups to eventually build trust and share historical resources between the institution and the community or groups.
 Third, to incorporate teaching and learning as crucial aspects of research products and outcomes.
 Fourth, to rely on multiple kinds of historical knowledge to fully research and examine the events under investigation.
 And finally, to not permit the limits on the mandate or erroneously static time periods to curtail efforts towards reparative justice.
 With such practices in place, enacted in ways which accommodate the specific histories of injustice in Chapel Hill and operate in a body with the features of a truth commission, the University might finally ensure that it takes corrective action for the abuses in its past, potentially securing past and present Black Chapel Hill citizens with a sense of dignity and humanity and engaging in the “process of truth telling, restorative justice, and reconciliation” imagined by CHAT.27

 The Counter-Campus: Refiguring the Campus Landscape